Late Fees & Penalties to Avoid

 If your full payment is not received by the published due date, a late payment penalty of 1% of the amount past due may be assessed.
 Anticipated aid (aid that has been accepted but not disbursed) will reduce the total amount due prior to late fees being applied.

-If your payment is more than 30 days past due, a financial hold will be placed on your student account and will block future enrollment, transcripts and diplomas.
+If your payment is more than 30 days past due, a financial hold will be placed on your student account and will block future enrollment and diplomas.
 For more information, see Delinquent Accounts information below.

 Penalties for Returned Checks